Enhancing Accessibility, Building a Read This Page feature with Azure Speech Service and C#

 }

-Tidy up the mark down
+Tidy up the markdown

 An advantage when working with MDX markdown files rather than HTML means that the application is less likely to read markup information.
-However, there are several things in markdown which we do not want it to read such as the formatting markers.
+However, there are several things in markdown that we do not want it to read such as the formatting markers.

 static string RemoveMdxFormatting(string mdxInput)